Making Tax Digital for Income Tax: what does it mean for you?

 - The first stage of Making Tax Digital, MTD for VAT, began in 2019.
 It first required certain VAT-registered businesses to keep their digital records and use MTD-compatible software to submit their VAT returns electronically.
 The scope of MTD for VAT expanded on 1st April 2022 and all VAT-registered businesses are now required to follow these rules.

 - MTD for Income Tax is the second stage of Making Tax Digital and will replace the current system of annual Self Assessment tax returns.
-MTD for Income Tax will come into effect in April 2024 for self-employed business owners and landlords, and in April 2025 for partnerships with individual partners.
-Other types of partnership will join at a future date.
+MTD for Income Tax will come into effect in April 2026 for self-employed business owners and landlords with income over a certain threshold.
+Partnerships will be required to join at a date yet to be announced.

 What is changing under MTD for Income Tax?

 The most significant change under the MTD for Income Tax rules is that instead of sending a Self Assessment tax return to HMRC once a year, those affected will have to submit four quarterly updates about their business income and expenses.
-At the end of the tax year, they will also have to send an end of period statement (EOPS) and a final declaration.
+At the end of the tax year, they will also have to send a final declaration.

 Who will MTD for Income Tax affect?

-Initially, MTD for Income Tax will affect self-employed business owners and landlords with a total business and/or property income above £10,000 per year.
-These individuals will have to follow MTD for Income Tax rules from 6th April 2024.
+Initially, MTD for Income Tax will affect self-employed business owners and landlords with a total business or property income above £50,000 per year.
+These individuals will have to follow MTD for Income Tax rules from 6th April 2026.

-Partnerships with individuals as partners will have to follow the rules from 6th April 2025.
-HMRC has advised that limited liability partnerships (LLPs) and partnerships with corporate partners will be required to join at a future date yet to be confirmed.
+Those with an income of more than £30,000 will have to follow the rules from April 2027.
+Partnerships will be required to join at a date yet to be announced.